gvwilson/thirdbit/fiction/santas/index.md

 not knowing what else to say.
 What *were* they going to say?
-"Nothing feels right," was awfully vague, and, "What should I do with my life?" seemed awfully---
+"Nothing feels right," was awfully vague, and, "What should I do with my life?" seemed awfully—

 "The thing about being old," Gran-Granna said without any preamble, "Is that people think it makes you wise."